sassoftware/devsascom-rest-api-samples/DecisionManagement/subjectContacts.md

 #### <a name='record-multiple-contacts-csv'>Record Multiple Subject Contacts Using CSV Text</a>

-This example shows the creation of contact records using CSV records.
-The first row, the header row, lists the order of the columns.
-The second to fourth rows create the first contact.
-An error is deliberately introduced in the CSV for this contact for illustration purpose.
+Here is an example of creating contact records using CSV records.
+The first row is the header row and lists the order of the columns.
+The second through the fourth rows creates the first contact.
+An error is deliberately introduced in the CSV content for this contact for illustration purposes.
 The fifth row creates the second contact.

 **Request**
 ```